adrabenche/pricecaster-v2/README.md

 * Fetch one or more VAAs containing products prices according to the Slot Layout.
 A VAA typically contains 5 attestations of prices, which may contain one or more of the specified prices.
 This means that if we ask for five prices they may be contained in one VAA payload, or to be distributed in five VAAs.
 * Build a transaction group using the Wormhole SDK to verify the VAA and call the **store** application call.
 * Store statistics for monitoring operation.

-## Rest API

-The backend offers a REST API with the following endpoints.

 ## Tests